 Default Usage Alerts

 Usage Alerts determine when you get notified about certain water usage patterns.
-Flume creates two Usage Alerts when you first install your device.
+Flume creates one Usage Alerts when you first install your device.

-These rules can be turned on, turned off and/or modified.
-You can even add your own Usage Alerts.
-First, let's take a look at the two default Usage Alerts:
+The Flume Smart Leak Alert rules can be turned on or off or modified.
+First, let's take a look at the default alert:

 Flume Smart Leak Alert

 By default, this Usage Alert will notify you if water is running constantly for 2 hours.
 This Usage Alert is very good at detecting low flow leaks such as running toilets, slab leaks, pinhole leaks, etc.

 This Usage Alert is "smart" because it will ignore certain events such as irrigation.
 So, let's say that this alert is set to trigger if water is running continuously for more than 2 hours.
 Let's also say that you irrigate for 3 hours every day.
 You would expect that your irrigation would trigger this alert 2 hours into your irrigation schedule.
 However, since this alert is smart enough to ignore the irrigation, the alert will not trigger.

 To view or edit the settings for this alert, just click "Flume Smart Leak Alert", on the "Usage Alerts" screen above.
 Default settings can be adjusted as necessary.
 See "Editing Usage Alerts" below.

 In the screenshot at the top, you see a slider next to each Usage Alert.
 To turn a Usage Alert on, just click the slider until it turns green.
 To turn a Usage Alert off, click the slider until it turns white.

 Usage Alert Customization is available to Flume Insight users only.
 To learn more about Flume Insight, click here.